 If you’re interested in learning more about how to renovate your used RV, get my free book 101 RV Renovation Ideas to Go From Camper to Glamper.

-If you’re considering buying a pre-owned RV, chances are keeping costs low is a priority.
-Lucky for you, getting insurance on an older RV can be a significant way to save on your monthly RV costs.
+If you’re considering buying a used RV, chances are keeping costs low is a priority.
+Lucky for you, getting insurance on an older RV can be another way to lower your monthly RV costs.

 Typically, a Class A motorhome is the most expensive RV to insure.
-Afterall, it’s usually rather large and has a powerful engine in it.
-You can expect to pay around $1000-1500/year depending on the year and features.
-Travel trailers and 5th wheel incur the lowest RV insurance costs, which can go as low as only $500/year.
+After all, it’s large and has a powerful engine.
+You can expect to pay around $1000-1500 per year depending on the year and features.
+Travel trailers and fifth wheels typically incur the lowest RV insurance costs, which can go as low as only $500 per year.

 Personally, we have a full-timers package for our 2007 Class C. This is a very comprehensive plan that covers the RV and the tow vehicle (when towed) 365 days a year.
-We pay only $800/year.
+We pay only $800 per year.

 What kind of used RV are you thinking of buying?
 Leave a comment below.